 When it comes to making an impact from a distance in Call of Duty: Vanguard, there are very few weapons that can outperform a sniper rifle.
 Often armed with the ability to eliminate an opponent with a single bullet, snipers are ideal for holding down specific areas of the map from afar and frequently feature in some close-range scenarios as players attempt to score a clip worthy of the highlight reel.
-As Season 1 nears, players are beginning to assert their dominance with snipers as they slowly work their way into the meta.
+As attention turns towards Season 3, players are beginning to assert their dominance with snipers as they slowly work their way into the meta.

 With just three sniper rifles to select, two of which were available to use in the beta weekends, it's tough to decide which of them is better than the other as they both performed well during matches.
 Here's a complete tier list for Vanguard's sniper rifles.

 Call of Duty Vanguard is out now.
-Follow the link to read our Vanguard review and early impressions.
+Follow the link to read our Vanguard review.

 Call of Duty Vanguard Sniper Rifle Tier List

 With very little separating Vangard's sniper rifles, it was tricky to decide which was the very best to use in multiplayer but after some consideration, we finally settled on the superior sniper.

 This bolt-action rifle has dominated the Warzone meta for several seasons and in Vanguard, it maintains its place as the best sniper to be using.
 Armed with an incredible output of damage and minimal recoil once fired, the Kar98k packs a deadly punch at long ranges and can also be used in close quarters thanks to its high levels of mobility.